Student Loan Calculator

 • n = 10 × 12 = 120 payments

-The formula produces a monthly payment of about $398.
-Over 120 payments you would repay roughly $47,750 in total, of which about $12,750 is interest.
-Choosing a longer term (such as the Extended 25-year plan) lowers the monthly payment but raises total interest, while paying extra each month does the opposite.
+The formula produces a monthly payment of about $397.77.
+Over 120 payments you would repay about $47,732.90 in total, of which about $12,732.90 is interest.
+A longer fixed-payment term lowers the monthly amount but raises total interest.

 Frequently Asked Questions About Student Loans